 Multinational service companies tend to offer the best pay, working conditions and opportunities for progression.

 Income figures are intended as a guide only.

-Mudloggers frequently work 12 hours a day, seven days a week, sometimes up to four weeks at a time.
-However, it is more likely that you will spend two weeks offshore on the rig and two weeks at home.
+Mudloggers frequently work 12 hours a day, seven days a week, sometimes for up to four weeks at a time.
+However, it's more likely that you'll spend two weeks offshore on the rig and two weeks at home.

 What to expect

 - Work is usually in teams of four, based in units or self-contained laboratories, which are the safest and most comfortable working areas on the rig.

 - Self-employment or freelance work, obtained via contracting companies, is sometimes possible with experience and is becoming increasingly common in mudlogging.

 - Jobs are available in restricted locations.
 The nearest opportunities are with North Sea oil rigs.
 Work in the Middle East, Africa and other regions may be possible.

 - Weather conditions can be bad and life on the oil rig, living closely with colleagues even during periods when you are off-duty, can be intense.
 A typical offshore installation could house 50 to 100 men and women in compact, but comfortable, living quarters.
 Facilities are generally good and typically include a gym, satellite television and other leisure facilities.